Sevolino/domoticz_with_esp8266/switch/readme.md

 <code>
 screen /dev/ttyUSB0 9600
 </code>
 <p>To watch all from start, the best idea is press the reset button on Nodemcu now.
-If you have any problem try unplug and plug USB cabel again.</p>
+If you have any problem try unplug and plug USB cabel again.
+Remember the IP adres, which is shown</p>
+<h3>Preparing Domoticz server</h3>
+<p>On the Domoticz server go to the list of devices and select any virtual device (if you haven't any yet, you have to some prepare).
+Create new virtual sensor, select type as a switch.
+Give it name e.g. "nodemcu".</p>
+<p>Now you have to insert file script_device_nodemcu.lua into server with domoticz.
+Place it in folder domoticz into scripts/lua.
+You have to change IP address of Nodemcu and name of the switch</p>
+<p>If everything is correct, switch can function now</p>